prettyokay-software/PiDrive/README.md

 # PiDrive

-# THIS CODE IS NOT PRODUCTION READY AT THIS TIME!
 Ever needed to have a bunch of different USB drives connected to a machine, but that machine is far away?
 Or do you want to automate backups to an external drive that can be stored anywhere?
 PiDrive is for you!

-PiDrive uses the USB-Gadget abilities of the Pi Zero and Pi 4 (and potentially other SBCs) to emulate a sparse file backed USB drives that can be stored on the Pi, Network Storage, an physical HDD, or really anywhere you want!
-All manageable by a Flask web UI/API (based on This project uses tedivm's flask starter app).
+PiDrive uses the USB-Gadget abilities of the Pi Zero and Pi 4 (and potentially other SBCs) to emulate a sparse file backed USB drives that can be stored on the Pi, Network Storage, a physical HDD, or really anywhere you want!
+All manageable by a Flask web UI/API (based on tedivm's flask starter app).

-Currently only the UI is finished, mounting/creating drives will come as soon as my test hardware arrives.
+# THIS CODE IS IN ALPHA
+The mount/unmount and creation of USB drives is working, but has not been tested in production Use at your own risk.
+I'm not responsible for lost data, exploded hardware, or anything else.
+You have been warned!

+## Installation
+Tested on Rasbian Lite on a Pi Zero W with Python 3.7 (There's a bug in 3.8 that breaks the template currently)

+sudo apt install python3 python3-pip python3-venv libparted-dev
+sudo nano /boot/config.txt
+add "modules-load=dwc2" and "dtoverlay=dwc2" at bottom
+sudo nano /etc/modules
+add "dwc2"
+reboot!

+(From App Dir)
+python3 -m venv env
+source env/bin/activate
+pip install -r requirements.txt (Go get a beer or 2 while this runs) Update settings.py with desired settings make init_db python manage.py run

-## Code characteristics
+## Features

 * Tested on Python 3.3, 3.4, 3.5, 3.6, and 3.7
-* Images for both the web application and the celery worker.
 * Full user management system.
 * Server side session storage.
 * An API system with API tokens and route decorators.
-* Well organized directories with lots of comments.
-* Includes test framework (`py.test` and `tox`)
 * Includes database migration framework (`alembic`, using `Flask-Migrate`)
-* Sends error emails to admins for unhandled exceptions

 ## Configured Extensions and Libraries